Orange-OpenSource/a11y-guidelines/src/en/articles/EAA-law.md

 # Towards an Accessible Digital Single Market: A Critical Analysis of the European Accessibility Act

 The belief in barrier-free and equitable access to the Internet and digital sphere is at the core of the historicity of the Internet.
 However, this foundational principle remains conspicuously unrealized.
 Millions of individuals find themselves systematically excluded from digital participation, not due to inherent limitations, but rather because these spaces have failed to incorporate universal design principles from their inception.
 How is a person with color vision deficiency expected to differentiate between elements when chromatic distinction serves as the sole differentiating characteristic?
 How might a visually impaired individual navigate digital applications when screen-reading technologies cannot interpret poorly structured interface components?
 How can elderly users engage in e-commerce when attempts to magnify content compromises the structural integrity of the website?
-These are not theoretical abstractions, but daily obstacles encountered by large segments of the population in their digitThe belief in barrier-free and equitable access to the Internet and digital sphere is at the core of the historicity of the Internet [1].
-However, this foundational principle remains conspicuously unrealized.
-Millions of individuals find themselves systematically excluded from digital participation, not due to inherent limitations, but rather because these spaces have failed to incorporate universal design principles from their inception.
-How is a person with color vision deficiency expected to differentiate between elements when chromatic distinction serves as the sole differentiating characteristic?
-How might a visually impaired individual navigate digital applications when screen-reading technologies cannot interpret poorly structured interface components?
-How can elderly users engage in e-commerce when attempts to magnify content compromises the structural integrity of the website?
 These are not theoretical abstractions, but daily obstacles encountered by large segments of the population in their digital interactions.

 This issue grows increasingly urgent as the digital sphere expands exponentially.
 Having access to this space is not merely a practicality, but an essential component of daily life.
 From e-commerce to tax filing to healthcare, the digital space is everywhere.